MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 The provider API is all you need to create a full-featured web3 application.

-That said, many developers use a convenience library, such as [ethers](https://www.npmjs.com/package/ethers) and [web3.js](https://www.npmjs.com/package/web3), instead of using the provider directly.
+That said, many developers use a convenience library, such as [ethers](https://www.npmjs.com/package/ethers), instead of using the provider directly.
 If you are in need of higher-level abstractions than those provided by this API, we recommend that you use a convenience library.

 ## Chain IDs